azdavis/millet/docs/keywords.md

 This keyword fulfills two distinct functions:

-1. Separates the head expression of a `case` from the arms.
+1. Separate the head expression of a `case` from the arms.

    ```sml
    fun hm x =